Suicide in Bangladesh: Suicide of women

 According to a 2010 report by Shaheed Suhrawardy Medical College Hospital, of the 128.08 per 100,000 people who died by suicide in 2010, 89% were women and most of them were unmarried.
 Statistics from Jatiya Mahila Ainjibi Samity, a Bangladeshi women's organization, show that from 2006 to 2010, 40 girls who died by suicide were victims of stalking.
 From 2001 to 2010, 4,747 women and girls died by suicide because of physical and domestic violence.

 According to a report published in the Lancet published in BBC News, suicidal tendency among women in Bangladesh is higher, because they have inferior status in society.
 Another factor is a higher rate of illiteracy and their economic dependence on men.

+Notable incidents

-2007 Adam House cult suicide
+2007 Adam family suicide

 In 2007, in Mymensingh, a family of nine died by mass suicide by hurling themselves onto a train.
 According to the diaries recovered from their home, they wanted a pure life as lived by Adam and Eve, freeing themselves from bondage to any religion.